-- If they already own a laptop, is my child be able to use his/her own laptop?
+- If they already own a laptop, are children able to use their own laptop?

 - What are the hardware and software specifics of the 1:1 Learning laptops?

 - How is this paid for?

 - What support is there if a problem arises?